You just want to breathe through your nose and sleep through the night finally, right?

 My kid falls asleep after ten minutes, breathing calmly.

-By the way, I’ve heard a few times that rubbing it on your feet will stop night-coughing for children.
+By the way, I’ve heard a few times that rubbing it on your feet will stop night-coughing for children and reduce a fever naturally.
 Worth a try, right?

 Warning – Do not use undiluted essential oil directly on your skin, always use carrier oil (except for lavender oil, which is safe to use directly).